steplead/coloringpage/README.md

 2. Enter a custom prompt with all details
 3. For best results, include "black outline coloring page, clean lines" in your prompt
 4. Click "Generate Coloring Page"

+### Gallery

+Explore a collection of community-created coloring pages:

+1. Navigate to the "Gallery" page from the main navigation
+2. Browse through the available coloring pages
+3. Click on any image to view details and options
+4. Use the "View" button to see the full page
+5. Use the "Print" button to open a print-optimized version
+6. Follow the printing instructions for best results

 ## Local Development